-To be considered for admission to the Fine Arts, University Transfer program, you will require passing grades and an overall average of 60 percent in the following Alberta Education courses.
+To be considered for admission to the Fine Arts, University Transfer program, students will require passing grades and an overall average of 60 percent in the following Alberta Education courses.
 For course groups, refer to the Classification of Alberta Education Courses.

 - English 30-1, minimum 60 percent

 - Three from Group A or C

 - Two from Group A, B, or C

 GPRC does not require the submission of a portfolio for admission in to the first year of the transfer program; however, students applying for the Fine Arts, University Transfer program need to be aware that their admission to a university for degree completion will be subject to the admission and portfolio requirements of the institution to which they plan to transfer.

 Students 21 years or older who are seeking admission to the Fine Arts, University Transfer program and do not meet the requirements for admission are encouraged to consult with the Associate Registrar, Admissions.